 4. Trezor T

-The Trezor wallet is also one of the most popular choices for hardware wallets.
-Trezor Model T supports more than 500 coins, it’s easy to use and of course it does the job to keep your coins safe.
+The Trezor is also one of the most popular choices for hardware wallets.
+Trezor Model T supports more than 500 coins, it’s easy to use and of course, it does the job to keep your coins safe.
 Storing your Bitcoin on a hardware wallet is a must to be, and feel safe!

 What’s the difference between Model T and One?

 While Trezor One has two physical buttons and smaller screen, Trezor Model T features a touchscreen, faster processor, advanced coin support, as well as all the features of the Trezor One.
-In addition, Trezor Model T has a magnetic dock with a double-sided tape which can be attached to any firm surface.
+In addition, Trezor Model T has a magnetic dock with a double-sided tape that can be attached to any firm surface.